Winter Safety Tips for Sidewalks and Parking Lots

 - Keep a large supply of ice melt readily available.

-- Have shovels on hand to clean up snow or snow drifts.
+- Invest in high-quality shovels to clean up snow or snowdrifts.

 - Set out caution signs or cones in possible hazardous areas.
-Be sure to also note that entranceways can often become slippery, since foot traffic carries in snow and ice.
+Entranceways can often become slippery since foot traffic carries in snow and ice.

-- Provide reflective safety vests to any employees who are out shoveling your parking lot.
+- Provide reflective safety vests to any employees shoveling your parking lot.
 Increased visibility reduces the risk of injury.

-To make sure that your business gets through the winter season safely, be sure to start planning well before the snow starts to fall by lining up how you're going to deal with excess snow and stocking up on winter safety equipment like rock salt, safety apparel, and shovels.
-Being prepared will not only make things easier for your employees and customers, but it will also prevent accidents and result in a stress-free season for you.
+To make sure your business gets through the winter season safely, start planning before the snow starts to fall.
+Be prepared to deal with excess snow and stock up on winter safety equipment like rock salt, safety apparel, and shovels.
+Once you have a winter safety plan in place, you can focus your attention on attracting customers with winter promotions.